 Boarding Groups 6 through 8

 Group 6 consists of Coach Groups and then also Basic Economy on longhaul transoceanic flights.
-Basic Economy is the class that doesn’t allow you much perks like selecting a seat.
+Basic Economy is the class that doesn’t allow you many perks like selecting a seat.

 Group 6 boarding is when things start to get a little tricky with overhead storage space.
 It all depends on certain factors like how many elite travelers there are on your flight.
 You will often be able to find overhead storage space in Group 6 and even Group 7 but it might not always be right where you’re sitting.